learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 Let's use K-S test to find if there is any difference among student classes with regard to their intention of joining the advanced machine learning module.

-First we need to set up our null hypothesis.
+First, we need to set up our null hypothesis.

 > Ho: There is no difference among students of different modules with respect to their intention of joining advanced ML.